Nadi Shodanas influence on the brain

 During deep relaxation, however, a balance of 1.00 between the brain halves is approached.

-Previous studies (see, amongst others, the articles in Bindu no. 5 and 12) point towards that the ideal temporal R/L ratio should be around 1.10, and the post temporal around 1.15.
+Previous studies (see, amongst others, the articles Lasting and deep-reaching effects and Mapping the brains activity after Kriya Yoga) point towards that the ideal temporal R/L ratio should be around 1.10, and the post temporal around 1.15.

-The American Richard Davidson has in recent comprehensive studies found that depressive patients had a R/L ratio in the temporal lobes permanently under 1.00, whereas out-going, optimistic people had a R/L ratio over 1.00.
+The American scientist, Richard Davidson, has, in recent comprehensive studies, found that depressed patients had an R/L ratio in the temporal lobes permanently under 1.00, whereas out-going, optimistic people had an R/L ratio over 1.00.

-With children of the age of 2-3 he discovered a R/L ratio under 1.00 in a group of shy and inhibited children, while another group of outgoing, uninhibited children displayed a R/L ratio over 1.00.
+With children of the age of 2-3, he discovered an R/L ratio under 1.00 in a group of shy and inhibited children, while another group of outgoing, uninhibited children displayed a R/L ratio over 1.00.

-For a detailed description of the various steps of Nadi Shodana, see the book Yoga, Tantra and Meditation in Daily Life by Swami Janakananda (Weiser).
+For a detailed description of the various steps of Nadi Shodana, see the book Yoga, Tantra and Meditation in Daily Life by Swami Janakananda.

 Two groups, of 12 subjects each, had their EEG measured before and after Nadi Shodana.
 Group A consisted of teachers and students of the Scandinavian Yoga and Meditation School in Copenhagen with many years experience of Nadi Shodana.
 Group B consisted of students of the school who had just learnt Nadi Shodana.
 All subjects were right-handed.
 We avoided left-handed people, who can have a different balance between the brain hemispheres.